meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 ])
 ```
 The nice thing about starlette here is that my response handler `homepage` is
 a pure function.
-It takes a request and returns a response without any side effects.
+It takes a request and returns a response without any side effects or
-This would be very easy to test.
+global state usage.
+This is very easy to test.

 At the moment there's no real need for any dependency injection or a container.
 But next I would like to have the capability to generate a random message